karlnorling/lyssna/README.md

   }]
 }
 ```
-Example below is for pagerduty trigger.
+Example below is for pagerduty trigger:
 ```json
 {
   "apiKey": "xxxxxxxxxxxxxxxx",